ReproNim/containers/README.md

     singularity:repronim-reproin--0.5.4 > yoh@hopa:/home/yoh/proj/repronim/containers$ heudiconv --version
     0.5.4

+### Singularity via Docker

+On non-Linux systems, or if `REPRONIM_USE_DOCKER` environment variable is set to a non-empty value, [scripts/singularity_cmd]() will use [Docker] shim image (in privileged mode) to run singularity within it.
+All necessary paths will be bind mounted as with a regular direct execution using singularity.

+### Interactive sessions

 See [WiP PR #9](https://github.com/ReproNim/containers/pull/9) to establish "reproducible interactive sessions" with the help of that script.